We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Flat warts, meanwhile, are flat-topped, slightly raised lesions that are darker than the surrounding skin and often appear on the face or neck.

-Most people with HPV do not develop cancer, but the infection can increase the risk, especially in people with weakened immune systems.
+Most people with HPV do not develop cancer, but the infection can

 A high-risk strain of HPV can change the way that cells communicate with each other, and this can cause them to grow in an uncontrolled way.